bgclayto/LagInterpMaxWaveSpeed/README.md

 ## Modifications and Details

-Note that interpolation parameters `b_covolume`, `q`, and `p_infty` are assigned to be `0.d0` in `arbitrary_eos.f90`.
-So, if we would like to interpolate when the oracle is given by, for example, the van der Waals EOS, then we should assign `b_covolume` to be the same value provided by van der Waals EOS, `b_vdw`.
-However, for simplicity, all computations were run with all interpolation parameters set to zero.
+Note that `b_covolume` `q`, and `p_infty` are the interpolation parameters and are dependent on the oracle (equation of state which provides the pressure).
+If we need to interpolate when the oracle is given by, for example, by the van der Waals EOS, then we should assign `b_covolume` to be the same value provided by van der Waals EOS.
+That is we set `b_covolume` to be `b_vdw`.